pyca/pynacl/README.rst

 Changes
 -------

+* master: PyNaCl has been ported to use the new APIs available in cffi 1.0+.

 * master: Python 3.2 support has been dropped.

 * 0.3.0: the low-level API (`nacl.c.*`) has been changed to match the